pyrddlgym-project/pyRDDLGym/docs/jax.rst

 to satisfy constraints at each optimization step (for straight-line plans only).

 .. note::
-   Concurrency constraints on action-fluents are applied to boolean actions only.
+   Concurrency constraints are applied to boolean actions only.
-   Deep reactive policies only support :math:`B = 1`.
+   Deep reactive policies only support :math:`B = 1` by applying a softmax trick.

 Reward Normalization